 If enrollment fails, check device logs and your domain setup.
 Contact Swif Support if you need more assistance.

 That’s it!
-By setting up your domain and JSON (or CNAME) and assigning each employee’s Managed Apple ID in Swif, you’ll enable a seamless Apple Platform SSO flow.
+By setting up your domain and JSON (or CNAME) and assigning each employee’s Managed Apple ID in ABM, you’ll enable a seamless Apple Enrollment SSO flow.
 Users simply sign in with their Managed Apple ID on the device, and enrollment completes automatically—no separate Swif login is required.
 For more details, see Swif’s Knowledge Base or contact our Support team.